MikaBerglund/Backup-CosmosDB-with-Azure-Functions/CosmosDbBackup/local.settings.json.md

     "IsEncrypted": false,
     "Values": {
         "AzureWebJobsStorage": "UseDevelopmentStorage=true",
-        "FUNCTIONS_WORKER_RUNTIME": "dotnet",
+        "FUNCTIONS_WORKER_RUNTIME": "dotnet"

-        "ConnectionString": "<Your Cosmos DB connection string>",

         // A CRON expression defining when to do full backups.
         "FullBackupSchedule": "0 0 0 */1 * *",

-        "ContainerName": "<The name of the container to store backups in.>" }
+        // The name of the storage container to use for backups.
+        "ContainerName": "cosmos-backups",

+        // An array of connection strings serialized to a JSON string.
+        "ConnectionStrings": "[\"string 1\", \"string 2\"]"
+    },

+    "CosmosBackup": {

+        // An array of Cosmos DB Accounts to back up.
+        "Accounts": [
+            {
+                // The connection string to the account to back up.
+                "ConnectionString": string
+            }
+        ]
+    }
 }
 ```